Brief story about the image

 - The work was shot on my trusty old "Kodak of London" (circa 1920's) SPECIALIST 3 MODEL, using 5" x 4" format.

 - The lens used was an old "Wray" f203mm.

 - The film was Kodak Plus-X Pan Professional film 4147

-- The finished photographic prints are hand printed b/w and tinted with "Photocolor" photo dyes.
+- The finished photographic prints are hand printed black and white.